How to Become a Forensic Technician: Duties, Requirements, Certifications, Job Outlook, and Salary

 - Organizational Skills – EMTs and paramedics begin and end their day with an important set of lists, set tasks, records, and documentation, which is very similar to the guidelines and procedures required of crime lab techs.

 - Strong Stomach – EMTs and paramedics see a lot in the field, as do forensic lab technicians.
 If an EMT can observe, assess, and treat a wound or illness in the field, there’s a good chance they’ll be able to handle whatever they see in the crime lab.

 How Much Does a Forensic Lab Technician Make?

 The Bureau of Labor Statistics doesn’t provide salary* data for every type of crime lab technician (for example, a crime lab analyst with a diploma versus a forensic lab technician with a bachelor’s degree) but the BLS does report average salary* information for forensic science technicians.

-According to the BLS, crime lab technicians can earn an average salary of $63,170 per year (or $30.37 per hour).
-However, it’s important to keep in mind that experience, education, industry, certification, and location can impact your compensation.
+According to the BLS, in 2021, crime lab technicians earned an average salary* of $66,850 per year (or $32 per hour).
+However, as in all fields, it’s important to remember that experience, education, industry, certification, and location can impact your compensation.

 Highest Paying Industries for Crime Lab Technicians

 Crime lab technicians work in various industries, and some pay better than others.
 Here are the highest-paying industries for crime lab technicians: